FortiGate

 diagnosis=no debug=enable valgrind=unsupported/disabled

-With the list and the number of WAD worker (+wanopt), it is possible to check in each of them for the authenticated user and their group:
+With the list and the number of WAD workers (wanopt in this case), it is possible to check each for the authenticated user and the group:

-# diagnose test application wad 110 <----- Check the informations of this worker
+diagnose test application wad 110 <----- Check the information of this worker.

 users: